awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-cloudwatch-sns-notifications.md

 In this tutorial, you configure a notification to send an email when a pipeline's state changes to FAILED\.
 This tutorial uses an input transformer method when creating the CloudWatch Events rule\.
 It transforms the message schema details to deliver the message in human\-readable text\.

+**Note**
+As you create the resources for this tutorial, such as the Amazon SNS notification and the CloudWatch Events rule, make sure the resources are created in the same AWS Region as your pipeline\.

 **Topics**
 + [Step 1: Set Up an Email Notification Using Amazon SNS](#create-filter-for-target)
 + [Step 2: Create a Rule and Add the SNS Topic as the Target](#create-notification-rule)